joereger/vo2nft/README.md

 ## Design Points

-A combo of two npm projects, the backend server and the frontend UI.
+A combination of two npm projects, the backend server and the frontend UI.
 So there are two `package.json` configs and thereforce [two places to run `npm` commands](#user-content-local-development):

   1. [**Node server**](server/): [`./package.json`](package.json)
       * [deployed automatically](https://devcenter.heroku.com/categories/deployment) via heroku/nodejs buildpack